HBproptech/l2ksdk/README.md

 ## Silent signin with a previously logged account

-When returning to your app you can use the silentSignIn method, which will silently returns the account and refresh the token without any user interaction.
+When returning to your app you can use the silentSignIn method, which will silently returns the account without any user interaction.

 ```dart
   final account = await LK.silentSignIn();